Pillar Page Examples: Two Real Topic Clusters

 1. Select My Core Topic: I navigate to the Topic Planner within InLinks.
 I select the broadest, most foundational entity that defines the content area I want to dominate.

-Core Topic Selection in Inlinks
+Core Topic Selection in InLinks

 1. Curate the Clusters: InLinks analyzes my site and automatically generates related content clusters.
 To ensure maximum ROI, I delete any irrelevant clusters that do not align with my business objectives.